evert/evert.github.com/_posts/2023/2023-03-30-switching-to-fedora.md

 I'm very happy I switched.
 It's hard to describe, but things feel more solid.

-To get here state I did have to put is some work and research, but not at a level of recompiling kernels.
+To get to this state I did have to put in some work and research, but not at a level of recompiling kernels.

-If you are comfortable googling, using the termimal for some commands and interpreting an occasional error message I would now recommend Fedora over Ubuntu.
+If you are comfortable googling, using the terminal for some commands and interpreting an occasional error message I would now recommend Fedora over Ubuntu.

-If you are not a technical user or programmer-adjecent, I think Ubuntu is still going to be the choice with the least amount of friction.
+If you are not a technical user or programmer-adjacent, I think Ubuntu is still going to be the choice with the least amount of friction.
 In large I think this is simply because it is the biggest, has the most eyes and the most support.